 - Navigate the settings>permalink

-- Click on post name and save settings
+- Click on the post name and save the settings

-I personally recommend you to always use this setting for your website’s permalink because it is good for your website SEO.
+I recommend you always use this setting for your website’s permalink because it is good for your website’s SEO.

 Solution 3: Poorly Configured Cache Plugin